Marc Morano: Career

-Morano was born in Washington, D.C. and raised in McLean, Virginia.
+Morano was born in Washington, D.C., and raised in McLean, Virginia.
 He has a bachelor's degree from George Mason University in political science.

 He began his career working for Rush Limbaugh from 1992 to 1996.
-After 1996, he began working for Cybercast News Service (now CNSNews), where he was the first to publish the accusations from Swift-Boat veterans that John Kerry had allegedly exaggerated his military service record.
+After 1996, he began working for Cybercast News Service (now CNSNews), where he was the first to publish the subsequently discredited accusations from Swift-Boat veterans that John Kerry had allegedly exaggerated his military service record.

 Beginning in June 2006, Morano served as the director of communications for Senator Jim Inhofe.
 He was also communications director for the Senate Environment and Public Works Committee under the George W. Bush administration.
 In 2007, Morano produced a report listing hundreds of scientists whose work, according to Morano, questions whether global warming is caused by human activity.

 In April 2009, despite having no formal education in the field of climate science, Morano founded and became executive editor of ClimateDepot.com, a website sponsored by the Committee for a Constructive Tomorrow (CFACT).
 In November 2009, Morano was one of the first to break the Climatic Research Unit email controversy story after being contacted by Anthony Watts.
 The story was subsequently picked up by James Delingpole.
 In 2016 Morano co-wrote and presented the CFACT-funded documentary Climate Hustle.

 In December 2012, Morano debated Bill Nye on global warming on CNN's Piers Morgan Tonight.
 In January 2013, Morano debated Michael Brune, executive director of the Sierra Club, again on Piers Morgan Tonight.
 Morano was interviewed in the 2015 documentary Merchants of Doubt.

 In 2019, Morano's blog described 16-year old climate change activist Greta Thunberg as an "autistic prophet", and he retweeted criticisms of her that center on her autism.